AdobeDocs/experience-manager-65.en/help/assets/video.md

 For desktop and mobile adaptive video streaming, the videos used for bit rate switching are based on all MP4 videos in the Adaptive Video Set.

 Video playback occurs using either HLS or progressive video download.
-In prior versions of AEM, such as 6.0, 6.1, and 6.2, videos were streamed over HTTP.
+In prior versions of Experience Manager, such as 6.0, 6.1, and 6.2, videos were streamed over HTTP.

-However, in AEM 6.3 and on, videos are now streamed over HTTPS (that is, HLS) because the DM gateway service URL always uses HTTPS as well.
-Note that there is no customer impact in this default behavior.
+However, in Experience Manager 6.3 and on, videos are now streamed over HTTPS (that is, HLS) because the DM gateway service URL always uses HTTPS as well.
+There is no customer impact in this default behavior.
 That is, video streaming will always occur over HTTPS unless it is not supported by the browser. (see the following table).
 Therefore,

 * If you have an HTTPS website with HTTPS video streaming, streaming is fine.
 * If you have an HTTP website with HTTPS video streaming, streaming is fine and there are no mixed content issues from the web browser.